 If you plan to visit Sonoma County, then Santa Rosa is a great base just north of San Francisco to explore the whole region.
 It’s one of the largest Sonoma County cities, so you’ll find plenty of amenities, restaurants and accommodation options.

-Wandering the historic streets is one of the best things to do in Santa Rosa CA. Don’t miss the old railroad square and museums, check out three distinct shopping districts, five historic residential neighbourhoods, arts and culture, great restaurants, wine tasting rooms, and more!
+Wandering the historic streets is one of the best things to do in downtown Santa Rosa.
+Don’t miss the old railroad square and museums; check out three distinct shopping districts, five historic residential neighbourhoods, arts and culture, great restaurants, wine-tasting rooms, and more!
+Santa Rosa even has a wildlife conservation park.
+Encompassing 400 acres just outside of town, Safari West hosts thousands of guests annually and emphasizes the importance of sustainable operations.

 A trip to the county is not complete without visiting the town of Sonoma.
 Home to Mission San Francisco Solano, the last Spanish-Mexican California mission, Sonoma has plenty of history to explore.
 The best way to discover this history is by visiting Downtown Sonoma and the national historical monuments and landmarks, including: